What is congenital sideroblastic anemia?

 What are the symptoms of congenital sideroblastic anemia?

-The symptoms and signs of congenital sideroblastic anemia (CSA) in children are primarily related to the anemia and its severity:
+The symptoms and signs of CSA in children are primarily related to the anemia and its severity:

 Some forms of CSA are associated with other symptoms or signs outside the blood system.
 These are referred to as syndromic CSAs.
 The associated symptoms can include: